Bereavement Sample Clauses

 Bereavement.
 Three (3) consecutive workdays of bereavement leave shall be granted to each employee upon the death of a member of his/her family.
 Leave for full or part-time employees must begin within five (5) calendar days of the date of death of the family member or the date of the funeral.
 The Employer may grant vacation, sick leave or personal leave to extend the bereavement leave.
 For the purpose of this Article, family shall include spouse, domestic partner (domestic partner is defined as one who stands in place of a spouse and who resides with the employee), child, grandchild, parents, grandparents, siblings, step-child, step-parent, step-siblings, great- grandparents, aunt, uncle, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, daughter-in-law, or legal guardian or other person who stands in the place of a parent.
 In the event an infant child dies while an employee is using Adoption/Childbirth leave for that infant, Adoption/Childbirth leave terminates on the date of the death.
 Requested bereavement leave may begin on the day following the death of the child.
 Bereavement leave will be granted in the case of a stillbirth conditioned upon the tendering of a death certificate.

 Bereavement.
-Leave with pay up to five (5) consecutive standard workdays shall be granted during a calendar year by the department head in case of the death of a mother, father, spouse, registered domestic partner, parents of a spouse or domestic partner, grandparents, sister, brother, son, daughter, or son or daughter of a registered domestic partner of a Regular Hire employee.
-Approved bereavement leave may be used on a non-consecutive basis within three months of the death of the family member.
-Bereavement leave in case of death of other persons may be granted only upon approval of the County Administrator.
-Bereavement leave shall be charged against accumulated sick leave.
+Leave with pay up to five (5) consecutive standard workdays shall be granted by the department head in case of the death of a mother, father, spouse, registered domestic partner, parents of a spouse or registered domestic partner, grandparents, sister, brother, son, daughter, or son or daughter of a registered domestic partner of a regular employee.
+Bereavement leave in case of death of other persons may be granted only upon approval of the County Administrator Bereavement leave shall be charged against accumulated sick leave.

 Bereavement.
 In the case of the death of a person in the employee's immediate family, the employee may use up to five days of sick leave, and any accumulated vacation leave, for each occurrence.
 [Reference Section 22.02